cocotb/cocotb/docs/source/scheduler.rst

 The other main difference is that coroutine functions, like generator functions, do not run the function body immediately upon calling;
 nor does calling the function (without the :keyword:`!await`) block and return the function result.
-Instead, calling a coroutine function returns a :term:`python:coroutine` object, which is an :term:`awaitable`.
+Instead, calling a coroutine function returns a :term:`!coroutine` object, which is an :term:`!awaitable`.
 The coroutine function's body starts only after that coroutine object is :keyword:`!await`\ ed.

 .. code-block:: python